+- James was (to my knowledge)

+the first to use response matrix

+based fitting to correct

+coupling (20?
+Years ago).

-- James was (to my knowledge) the first to use response matrix based fitting to correct coupling. - Applied it very successful at the NSLS, achieving less than 0.1% emittance ratio.
-Still about the best emittance ratio reached anywhere, though the absolute vertical emittance was somewhat larger than in ALS, because of much larger natural emittance of X-ray ring. - (Data from James Safranek)
+- Applied it very successful at the NSLS, achieving less than 0.1% emittance ratio.
+Still about the best emittance ratio reached anywhere, though the absolute vertical emittance was somewhat larger than in ALS, because of much larger natural emittance of X-ray ring.

+- (Data from James Safranek)

-Other Example: ESRF
+Other Examples: ESRF

-- Phi Nghiem, R. Nagaoka and Tordeux carried out very nice work at ESRF using a method similar to LOCO. - Problem is the large number of elements in ESRF, order of magnitude is 400 correctors and 400 BPMs and similar number of quadrupoles, sextupoles. - Could only used partial response matrix in analysis.
-Averaged over several of those matrices. - ❖ Did not fit tilt errors of individual magnets, but effective skew distribution (enough to describe the local coupling structure, but few enough to not get strong degeneracies) - It was important to study precisely what singular values to keep in inversion and which ones to neglect. - ❖ Had to iterate with empirical correction on top of the LOCO predicted correction reason seems to be relatively small number of skew quadrupoles (16).
+- Phi Nghiem, R. Nagaoka and Tordeux carried out very nice work at ESRF using a method similar to LOCO (back in 1999). - Problem was the large number of elements in ESRF, order of magnitude is 400 correctors and 400 BPMs and similar number of quadrupoles, sextupoles. - Back then, could only use partial response matrix in analysis.
+Averaged over several of those matrices. - Did not fit tilt errors of individual magnets, but effective skew distribution (enough to describe the local coupling structure, but few enough to not get strong degeneracies) - It was important to study precisely what singular values to keep in inversion and which ones to neglect. - Had to iterate with empirical correction on top of the LOCO predicted correction - reason seems to be relatively small number of skew quadrupoles (16).

-Other Example: ESRF
+Other Examples: ESRF